System Design Space

 Trade-off framing

-Show where cloud-native adds value and where platform complexity becomes unjustified.
+Show where cloud-native design adds value and where platform complexity no longer pays for itself.

 Context